planttheidea/micro-memoize/README.md

 console.log(memoized('one', 'two')); // 'cached'
 ```

-`moize` offers a variety of convenience methods for this manual `cache` manipulation, and by exposing the `cache` `micro-memoize` allows all the same capabilities, but does not provide any convenience methods.
+`moize` offers a variety of convenience methods for this manual `cache` manipulation, and while `micro-memoize` allows all the same capabilities by exposing the `cache`, it does not provide any convenience methods.

 #### cacheSnapshot

 `Object`

-This is identical to the `cache` object referenced above, but it is a deep clone of the values which will provide a persistent snapshot of the current values.
+This is identical to the `cache` object referenced above, but it is a deep clone created at request, which will provide a persistent snapshot of the values at that time.
 This is useful when tracking the cache changes over time, as the `cache` object is mutated internally for performance reasons.

 #### isMemoized